 I love having long and thick eyelashes all year-round, and waking up fresh eyed without feeling a hit to my wallet!

-Now that you have a guide to my favorite eyelash extension glues, you are one step closer to doing your own lash extensions too!
+Now that you have a guide to the best eyelash extension glues on Amazon, you are one step closer to doing your own lash extensions too!

 Please let me know what questions you have in the comments!
 Do you have a favorite eyelash extension glue?
 Please let me know in the comments.